 How is scoliosis diagnosed?

-If you think you have scoliosis, you can see your doctor for an examination.
-The doctor will ask questions, including if there is any family history of scoliosis, or if you have had any pain, weakness, or other medical problems.
+If someone thinks he or she has scoliosis, see a doctor for an examination.
+The doctor will ask questions, including if there is any family history of scoliosis, or if there has been any pain, weakness, or other medical problems.

 The more growth that a person has remaining increases the chances of scoliosis getting worse.
 As a result, the doctor may measure the person's height and weight for comparison with future visits.
 Other clues to the amount of growth remaining are signs of puberty such as the presence of breasts or pubic hair and whether menstrual periods have begun in girls.

-If the doctor believes you have scoliosis, you could either be asked to return for an additional examination in several months to see if there is any change, or the doctor may obtain X-rays of your back.
+If the doctor believes a patient has scoliosis, the patient could either be asked to return for an additional examination in several months to see if there is any change or the doctor may obtain X-rays of the back.
 If X-rays are obtained, the doctor can make measurements from them to determine how large of a curve is present.
 This can help decide what treatment, if any, is necessary.
 Measurements from future visits can be compared to see if the curve is getting worse.

-It is important that your doctor knows how much further growth you have left.
-Additional X-rays of the hand and wrist or pelvis can help determine how much more you have to grow.
-If your doctor finds any changes in the function of your nerves, he or she may order other imaging tests of your spine including an MRI or CT scan to look more closely at the bones and nerves of your spine.
+It is important that the doctor knows how much further growth the patient has left.
+Additional X-rays of the hand, wrist, or pelvis can help determine how much more the patient will grow.
+If a doctor finds any changes in the function of the nerves, he or she may order other imaging tests of your spine, including an MRI or CT scan to look more closely at the bones and nerves of the spine.
 Continue Reading